Banata

 document, project, workspace, billing

-Step 2: Define Actions per Resource
+Step 2: Define Actions for Each Resource

 typescript